-The pro forma balance sheet data gives effect to (i) the automatic conversion of all of our outstanding shares of convertible preferred stock into an aggregate of 121,992,497 shares of common stock, (ii) the net exercise of certain outstanding warrants to purchase shares of our Series B-1 convertible preferred stock for an aggregate of shares of common stock (based on an assumed initial public offering price of \$ per share (the midpoint of the price range set forth on the cover page of this prospectus)), (iii) the net exercise of certain outstanding warrants to purchase shares of our Series D convertible preferred stock for an aggregate of shares of common stock (based on an assumed initial public offering price of \$ per share (the midpoint of the price range set forth on the cover page of this prospectus)), and (iv) the conversion of approximately \$13.4 million (1) Common stock (based on an assumed initial public othering price of S per share (the indepoint of the price range set forth on the over page of this prospectus), and (r) the conversion of approximately excert initial public offering price of S per share (the indpoint of the price range set forth on the over page of this prospectus), and (r) the conversion of approximately excert initial public offering price of S per share (the indpoint of the price range set forth on the over page of this prospectus), and (r) the conversion of approximately excert initial public offering price of S per share (the indpoint of the price range set forth on the over page of this prospectus) and a conversation date of , 2018).
-The pro forma as adjusted balance sheet data reflects (i) the items described in footnote (1) above and (ii) our receipt of estimated net proceeds from the sale of shares of common stock at the assumed initial public offering price of S per share, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share would increase (decrease) cash and cash equivalents, working capital, total assets, total liabilities, additional paid-in capital and total stockholders' (deficit) equity by \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, after deducting the estimated underwriting discounts and commissions.
-Similarly, each increase (decrease) of 1.0 million shares in the number of shares of common stock offered by us would increase (decrease) each of cash and cash equivalents, working capital, total stocks offered by us would increase (decrease) of 1.0 million shares in the number of shares of common stock offered by us would increase (decrease) each of cash and cash equivalents, working capital, total shares in the number of shares of common stock offered by us would increase (decrease) each of cash and cash equivalents, working capital, total shares in the number of shares of common stock offered by us would increase (decrease) each of cash and cash equivalents, working capital, total shares in the number of shares of common stock offered by us would increase (decrease) each of cash and cash equivalents, working capital, total shares in the number of shares of common stock offered by us would increase (decrease) each of cash and cash equivalents, working capital, total shares in the number of shares of the number of shares of common stock offered by us would increase (decrease) each of cash and cash equivalents, working capital, total shares in the number of shares offered by us would increase (decrease) each of cash and cash equivalents, working capital, total shares in the number of shares offered by us would increase (decrease) each of cash and cash equivalents, working capital, total shares in the number of shares offered by us would increase (decrease) each of cash and cash equivalents, working capital, total shares in the number of shares offered by us (3) total assets, additional paid-in capital and total stockholders' (deficit) equity by \$ million, assuming the assumed initial public offering price of \$ per share remains the same, and after deducting the estimated underwriting discounts and commissions.

-(4) Working capital is calculated as current assets minus current liabilities.
+- The proforma balance sheet data gives effect to (i) the automatic conversion of all of our outstanding shares of convertible preferred stock into an aggregate of 121,992,497 shares of common stock, (ii) the net exercise of certain outstanding warrants to purchase shares of our Series B-1 convertible preferred stock for an aggregate of shares of common stock (based on an assumed initial public offering price of \$ per share (the midpoint of the price range set forth on the cover page of this prospectus)), (iii) the net exercise of certain outstanding warrants to purchase shares of our Series D convertible preferred stock for an aggregate of shares of common stock (based on an assumed initial public offering price of \$ per share (the midpoint of the price range set forth on the cover page of this prospectus)), and (iv) the conversion of approximately \$14.4 million aggregate principal amount of outstanding convertible promissory notes plus accrued interest thereon into shares of common stock (based on an assumed initial public offering price of \$ per share (the midpoint of the price range set forth on the cover page of this prospectus) and a conversation date of June 30, 2018). - (2) The prof forms as adjusted balance sheet data reflects (i) the items described in footnote (1) above and (ii) our receipt of estimated net proceeds from the sale of offering price of \$ per share, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us. - (3) A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share would increase (decrease) cash and cash equivalents, working capital, total assets, total liabilities, additional paid-in capital and total stockholders' (deficit) equity by \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, after deducting the estimated underwriting discounts and commissions.
+Similarly, each increase (decrease) of 1.0 million shares in the number of shares of common stock offered by us would increase (decrease) each of cash and cash equivalents, working capital, total assets, additional paid-in capital and total stockholders' (deficit) equity by \$ million, assuming the assumed initial public offering price of \$ per share remains the same, and after deducting the estimated underwriting discounts and commissions. - (4) Working capital is calculated as current assets minus current liabilities.